 Status and Distribution

 Adventive that may have established itself temporarily in Essex (in 1971) and occured once in Worcestershire (in 1978).
-A further, currently unconfirmed, record in 2004 from close to the original Essex site but enquiries failed to produce any specimen or other evidence.
+A further, unconfirmed, record (2004) came from close to the original Essex site but enquiries failed to produce any specimen or other evidence.
 Possibly no longer present in the British Isles.

 Foodplant and Larval Feeding Signs